-Psychology has not only a scientific and social dimension but also a moral.
+ECTS: 4 Semester: SPRING ELECTIVE Group: IV Type: Title: PSY114 - ETHICS IN PSYCHOLOGY Faculty: TBA Description: Psychology has not only a scientific and social dimension but also a moral.
 This means that psychologists must take the ethical dimension of the science of Psychology into account in all application of Psychology, such as psychotherapy, counselling, teaching and empirical research, in order to have positive results and contribute to prosperity of society.
-Codes of ethics in Psychology refer to values such as respect of human, his/her mental integrity and dignity, regardless of any of his/her peculiarities/differentiations, seeking the lawful application of the knowledge of Psychology by all those who have the title of psychologist, men and women in any professional context, as well as to reduce the risks of possible harmful application of scientific knowledge.
-This course focuses, first, on the application of moral values and principles to all the objectives and aims of scientific research and applications of the science of Psychology; and second, in specific applied ethical issues, such as taking an individual history, the legal framework of Psychology and the consequences of code of ethics breach.
+Codes of ethics in Psychology refer to values such as respect of human, his/her mental integrity and dignity, regardless of any of his/her peculiarities/differentiations, seeking the lawful application of the framework of Psychology and the consequences of code of ethics breach.

-Type: ELECTIVE Group: III ECTS: 4 Semester: SPRING

-Title: PSY115 - FORENSIC PSYCHOLOGY
+ELECTIVE Group: III ECTS: 4 Semester: SPRING Type: Title: PSY115 - FORENSIC PSYCHOLOGY